Borrowing, Renewing and Returning

 Before you return your items please remove any bookmarks, post-it notes or note markers from their pages.

-We charge fines for all of our items not returned or renewed on time:
+We charge fines for all library users at all times, including vacation periods, on all of our items not returned or renewed on time:

 |Loan type||Amount per item||Maximum amount|